exercism/ruby/exercises/concept/exceptions/.docs/introduction.md

 Exceptions in Ruby, as in many languages, provide a way of dealing with unexpected events.
 Proper handling of exceptions is important when trying to prevent your program from crashing.

-When an exception is raised in your code, either by raising it explicitly or by Ruby interpreter raising it itself.
-The program stops and eventually exit with an error message:
+When an exception is raised, either by raising it explicitly or by the Ruby interpreter raising it, the program diverts normal operation and eventually exits with an error message:

 ```ruby
 raise ArgumentError.new("Something went wrong!")